top of page

 Many say after a short time:

-Work here becomes a source of strength,
+Here, work becomes a path of strength,

 not of exhaustion.